 Solomon Victory Theater

-In November 2009, the Museum celebrated the grand opening of the Solomon Victory Theater complex, which showcases Beyond All Boundaries, the 4D cinematic experience narrated by Tom Hanks; BB's Stage Door Canteen, which features live performances of WWII-era music and dance; and The American Sector Restaurant + Bar.
+2009: The Museum celebrated the grand opening of the Solomon Victory Theater complex, which houses Beyond All Boundaries, the 4D cinematic experience narrated by Tom Hanks; BB's Stage Door Canteen, which features live performances of WWII-era music and dance; and The American Sector Restaurant & Bar.

 John E. Kushner Restoration Pavilion